Meteor-Community-Packages/meteor-autoform/README.md

 * `collection`: Required if `schema` is not set.
 Set to one of the following:
-    * The name of a helper function (no quotation marks) that returns an instance of `Meteor.Collection` that has a schema defined.
+    * The name of a helper function (no quotation marks) that returns an instance of `Mongo.Collection` that has a schema defined.
-    * The name (in quotation marks) of a `Meteor.Collection` instance that has a schema defined and is in the `window` namespace.
+    * The name (in quotation marks) of a `Mongo.Collection` instance that has a schema defined and is in the `window` namespace.
 * `schema`: Required if `collection` is not set.
 This schema will be used to generate and validate the form prior to submission, so you can specify this along with a